What is Reyataz?

 How should I take Reyataz?

-Give the ritonavir dose to your child immediately after giving the Reyataz powder.
+Reyataz powder must be mixed with a food or liquid, and taken within 1 hour of mixing.
+Give the ritonavir dose to your child immediately after giving the Reyataz mixture.

 What happens if I miss a dose?